smb374/my-async-rs/book/src/layer/fth/io_registration.md

     Ok(())
 }
 ```

-- `WAKER_SLAB` provides a global waker slab that will return a index to access the waker after insertion.
+- `WAKER_SLAB` provides a global waker slab that will return an index to access the waker after insertion.
   - The returned index will be used as the event token that is registered with `REGISTERY`.
   - Since the same index may link to different wakers at different times, the entry is wrapped with `Mutex` to be able to replace contained `Waker`.
-- `process_waker` will check whether a `Waker` is present when a event occurrs.
-If `WAKER_SLAB` doesnt' contained it or it's `None` at current state,mark return `false` to indicate that this is an extra wakeup that need to be handled after.
+- `process_waker` will check whether a `Waker` is present when an event occurs.
+If `WAKER_SLAB` doesn't contain it, or it's `None` at current state, mark return `false` to indicate that this is an extra wake-up that need to be handled after.
 - `add_waker` will check whether a `Waker` exists in `WAKER_SLAB` with the token provide.
 If exists, swap the old one out and wake the old one, and return `None`.
 Otherwise, insert the waker and return a valid token for the caller to update.
-    - By default `IoWrapper` will use `usize::MAX` as token.
-This will insert the waker and update its token to a valid one, then it can use `register()` to register the event it need with the updated token.
+  - By default, `IoWrapper` will use `usize::MAX` as token.
+This will insert the waker and update its token to a valid one, then it can use `register()` to register the event it needs with the updated token.
 - `check_extra_wakeups` will linearly check whether a `Waker` is currently present in `WAKER_SLAB` with scanned index in `extra_wakeups`.
   - This function will be called with `wait()` in a set to check if any of the events in `extra_wakeups` is needed after each `wait()`.